 How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

-Organizations that standardize on Microsoft 365 often need their Keycloak-protected applications to accept logins from Entra ID (formerly Azure AD).
+Organizations that standardize on Microsoft 365 often need their Keycloak-protected apps to accept logins from Entra ID (formerly Azure AD).
 SAML 2.0 is the most common protocol for this kind of cross-domain federation, and Keycloak has first-class support for it as a service provider.
+This guide covers the full path: creating the Enterprise Application, exporting federation metadata, importing it into Keycloak as an identity provider, setting up attribute mappers, and testing the flow end to end.
+By the time you finish, users in your Entra ID tenant can sign in to any Keycloak realm with their Microsoft credentials.

 Prerequisites